Week 10 prep football: Game recaps and highlights

 With the Cougars trailing in the third quarter, Samir Allen rushed for two touchdowns to help No. 7 Clovis pull away from No. 11 Clovis North for a 22-10 Tri-River Athletic Conference victory Friday night.

-It was a back-and-forth first half, with quarterback Trey Lake first hitting Tyson Fraser for a Cougars (7-2, 2-2) touchdown.
-But Broncos quarterback Brent Bailey connected with Chad Fugman that put Clovis North in front 7-6.
+It was a back-and-forth first half, with quarterback Trey Lake first hitting Tyson Fraser from 22 yards out for a Cougars (7-2, 2-2) touchdown.
+But Broncos quarterback Brent Bailey connected with Chad Fugman for a 67-yard score that put Clovis North in front 7-6.

 The teams then traded field goals, with Jacob Hinrichs nailing his for a 9-7 Clovis lead at halftime before Jack Cooper answered in the third with his own to put the Broncos back in front 10-9.